Carrie Tan

-Carrie Tan Huimin (陈浍敏 (Chén Huìmǐn); born 11 April 1982) is a Singaporean businesswoman and retired politician.
-A member of the governing People's Action Party (PAP), she has been the Member of Parliament (MP) representing the Nee Soon South division of Nee Soon Group Representation Constituency since 2020.
+Carrie Tan Huimin (陈浍敏 (Chén Huìmǐn); born 11 April 1982) is a Singaporean social entrepreneur and former politician.
+A member of the governing People's Action Party (PAP), she has been the Member of Parliament (MP) representing the Nee Soon South division of Nee Soon Group Representation Constituency from 2020 to 2025.

 Prior to joining politics, Tan founded Daughters of Tomorrow (DOT), an organisation which enables livelihoods and financial self-sufficiency for underprivileged women in Singapore.
 She raises awareness about urban poverty in Singapore, and forges collaboration among private, public and non-profit sectors to enable social and economic mobility for vulnerable communities as part of her work with DOT.

 Tan is a Young Southeast Asian Leaders Initiative fellow and her work in women's empowerment and advocacy for collaboration was mentioned by United States President Barack Obama at a press conference during Singapore Prime Minister Lee Hsien Loong's visit to the White House in August 2016.

 Early life and education

 Tan was born in 1982 in Singapore to a taxi driver-turned-contractor father and a housewife, and has a sister.
 She was educated at Raffles Girls’ School and Raffles Junior College, before graduating from the National University of Singapore where she majored in history.
-Tan later went on to obtain a Master of Public Administration degree from the Lee Kuan Yew School of Public Policy.
+Tan later went on to obtain a Master of Public Administration degree from the Lee Kuan Yew School of Public Policy, also at NUS.

-Carrie proposed to her boyfriend of 7 years, Kevin Teo on April 26, 2025.